wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A data contamination attack.
 Proper implementation of security levels is a countermeasure for data contamination.
    <br /><br />

-A breach is an attack that has been successful in reaching its goal.
+A <strong>breach</strong> is an attack that has been successful in reaching its goal.

    * Means is how a criminal committed a crime.
    * Motive is why a crime is committed.
    * Opportunity is when and where a crime occurred.